 Steady Flow

-Common assumption in pipe systems and many engineering applications where conditions are maintained constant
+Common assumption in pipe systems and many engineering applications where operating conditions are maintained constant.

 Unsteady Flow

-Occurs during transients such as valve openings, pump startups, or pressure surges (water hammer is a classic example)
+Occurs during transients such as valve openings, pump startups, or pressure surges.
+Water hammer, where a sudden valve closure sends a pressure wave through a pipe, is a classic example.

-Compare: Steady vs. Unsteady flow—both can be laminar or turbulent, but steady flow allows you to drop ∂t∂ terms.
+Compare: Steady vs. Unsteady flow can each be laminar or turbulent, but steady flow allows you to drop โtโโ terms entirely.
 When a problem says "fully developed" or "equilibrium conditions," assume steady flow unless told otherwise.

 Spatial Variation: Uniform vs. Non-Uniform